joeybeninghove/jetset/README.md

 # jekyll-fun

-In kind of a spin-off of [fun](https://github.com/joeybeninghove/fun), this is a jekyll starter kit that can be used to quickly build out a production-ready jekyll static site.
+In kind of a spin-off of [fun](https://github.com/joeybeninghove/fun), this is a [Jekyll](https://jekyllrb.com/) starter kit that can be used to quickly build out a production-ready Jekyll static site.

 ## Features